Connect with us

 9. Swordigo

-One of the best mobile platformers of all time
+One of the most popular mobile platformers of all time

 Swordigo Gameplay Trailer (Google Play, Android)